The ultimate goal is zero fatalities.

 Write Up:

-Missouri's strategic highway safety plan, Show-Me Zero, has four emphasis areas: occupant protection, distracted driving, speed and aggressive driving, and impaired driving.
-MoDOT aims to improve safety with every project by utilizing a new tool called SAFER, a Safety Assessment For Every Roadway.
-The goal of SAFER is to increase the number of projects that include safety improvements.
-For the draft 2024-2028 STIP, the department has programmed 423 projects with specific safety improvements.
-In addition, MoDOT administers approximately $25 million federal funds for educational, enforcement, and outreach programs to reduce poor driving behaviors.
+Missouri's strategic highway safety plan, Show-Me Zero, has four emphasis areas: occupant protection, distracted driving, speed and aggressive driving and impaired driving.
+MoDOT aims to improve safety with every project by utilizing a new Safety Assessment For Every Roadway (SAFER) approach.
+For the draft 2026-2030 STIP, the department has programmed 805 projects (64%) with safety improvements totaling approximately $646 million.
+In addition, MoDOT administers approximately $25 million of federal funds designated for educational, enforcement and outreach programs to improve highway safety.

 Purpose of Measure: